Chillicothe Constitution-Tribune

-The Chillicothe Constitution-Tribune is a once a week newspaper published on Wednesdays in Chillicothe, Missouri, United States.
-It is owned by Cherry Road Media.
+The Chillicothe Constitution-Tribune is a weekly newspaper published on Wednesdays in Chillicothe, Missouri, United States.
+It is owned by CherryRoad Media.
 Founded in 1860 as the weekly Chillicothe Constitution, the paper has been published daily since 1889 (initially as the Chillicothe Morning Constitution), and under its current name since 1930.

 History

 The weekly Chillicothe Constitution was founded in 1860 as a Democratic-leaning newspaper.
 The Tribune, a Republican-leaning newspaper, was founded in 1868.
 In the 1880s the Watkins family became publishers of the Constitution.
 The two newspapers consolidated March 1, 1928.
 The Watkins family solid it in April 1972 to Inland Industries, Inc., of Lenexa, Kansas, and Smith-Walls Newspapers, Inc., of Fort Payne, Alabama.
 Clarence Edwin Watkins served as the publisher until his death in 1944.
-Rod Dixon is the current publisher and Catherine Stortz Ripley is the current editor.
-The newspaper is owned by GateHouse Media.

 Jerry Litton visited the newspaper offices about 8:30 p.m. on August 3, 1976, to check results of the election in which he had won the Democratic primary for U.S. Senate, en route to a victory party in Kansas City.
 He was killed about a half-hour later during an airplane takeoff at the Chillicothe airport.

+In 2021, Gannett sold the newspaper to CherryRoad Media.